Getting Started with Acquia Cloud IDE: A Code Editor as a Service

-- Lack of local resources (You need a powerful machine to run Docker)
+1. Lack of local resources (You need a powerful machine to run Docker.)

-- Lots of time spent on configuring environments -especially if you want to build something more sophisticated
+2. Lots of time spent configuring environments, especially if you want to build something more sophisticated

 Don’t take my word for it.
-Check out this poll I ran a few days ago:
+Check out this Twitter poll conducted by a former colleague:

 The results could not be more clear.
 Developers want simplicity.
-And fairly so, we have enough stress and problems to solve as we work to meet tight deadlines
+Fair, right?
+You have enough stress and problems to solve as you work to meet tight deadlines.

-On the other hand, the solution to having everything running local and performing without making you crazy (10 or 20 seconds waiting for the Drupal config area in a slow machine can be frustrating) means pretty much throwing cash at the problem.
+On the other hand, the solution to having everything run locally and perform without making you crazy — 10 or 20 seconds waiting for the Drupal config area in a slow machine can be frustrating — pretty much means throwing cash at the problem.

-There must be a better solution.
-Ideally, I'd love a local environment that is fast, I can spin up in seconds, and doesn't require a minimum of 32 or 64GB of expensive RAM to run my development sites.
+There has to be a better solution.
+Ideally, developers would love a local environment that’s fast, can spin up in seconds, and doesn't require a minimum of 32 or 64GB of expensive RAM to run development sites.